Vidler’s 5 & 10 on Main Street

 The Roycroft Inn: Wine tastings, evenings on the portico, and jazz nights in one of the most beautiful rooms in America.
 Thank you, Elbert Hubbard and all the Roycrofters past and present, who have kept this monument to the Arts & Crafts Movement alive.

 Aurora Players’ Theatre: Located in lovely in Hamlin Park, this company provides consistently excellent theater.

 Gardens, woods, fields: These are my personal happiest places and spaces.
-Knox Farm State Park makes everyone — people and dogs — very happy.
+Knox Farm State Park, home of the annual Borderland Music + Arts Festival, makes everyone — people and dogs — very happy.
 Another favorite is the incredible unobstructed view of hills and habitat on Mill Road preserved by the Western New York Land Conservancy.

 Wings from the Bar-Bill Tavern, Knox Farm State Park and Roycroft Inn

 Proximity to everything else: in just thirty-five minutes you can travel from real countryside around East Aurora — with cows and forests! — and reach all the excitement and culture of Buffalo.